chen172/firefox_webextension/README.md

 4. web-ext sign --api-key=$AMO_JWT_ISSUER --api-secret=$AMO_JWT_SECRET
 5. after run the above command, you'll receive an email contains the Add-on link, click it to download the Add-on.

+## Install from Releases
+1. Download zip file from https://github.com/chen172/firefox_webextension/releases
+2. unzip it, get .xpi file, and install it to firefox

 # Version
 Mozilla Firefox (106.0.1)